 What was it like finding a job in your chosen career field?
 What were your options and why did you decide what you did?

 It was difficult to find a job as a small animal veterinarian.
 I also wanted to pursue exotic animal medicine without years of specialized training.
-I began looking for jobs the December before I graduated from vet school, and although I was offered many interviews, there was a common theme; too many over-qualified applicants for the position.
-I decided to take a position with a corporate owned clinic to ensure that I could pursue small animal and exotic animal medicine.
+I began looking for jobs in December before I graduated from vet school.
+Although I was offered many interviews, there was a common theme; too many over-qualified applicants for the position.
+I decided to take a position with a corporate-owned clinic to ensure that I could pursue small animal and exotic animal medicine.

 If you had it to do all over again, would you still become a veterinarian?
 (Why or why not?
 What would you have done instead?)

 I ask myself this question often.
-I cannot imagine myself in any other position where I am as happy as I am being a veterinarian.
-However, income to debt ratio certainly makes it something I think you HAVE to question.
+I cannot imagine myself in any other position where I am as happy as I am as a veterinarian.
+However, the income to debt ratio certainly makes it something I think you HAVE to question.

 Has being a veterinarian met your expectations?
 Why?

 There are days when being a veterinarian is astonishing and exceeds my expectations.
 I am doing things I had only dreamed of earlier.
 Other days I am frustrated with both the inabilities of veterinary medicine and medicine in general.
-By this I mean the inabilities to provide appropriate care for all patients due to finances or the lack of appropriate care for certain patients.
+By this, I mean the inabilities to provide appropriate care for all patients due to finances or the lack of appropriate care for certain patients.
 I am constantly amazed at what each day brings.
-The day almost never ends as I expect it to.
+The day rarely ends as I expect it to.